sshanky/much-ado-about-oop-classes/README.md

   cd coffee-machine
 ```

-2. Run the script and watch the magic:
+2. Run the script and watch the magic happen ✨
-* Stuck with the use of python3, but if you decide to use pyenv - you can decide which precise version of python to use.
+You’ll need to run your Python script from the command line to see it in action.
+Depending on your setup, there are two common ways to run Python files:
-In which case, if you have your local or global environment set.
-You can either use `python <name of python file>.py to run.
+If you're using the system’s default Python installation, you'll likely need to use python3 like this:

 ```
 python3 coffee_machine.py